Adam Bielecki: Eight-thousanders

 On September 30, 2011, together with Artur Hajzer and Tomasz Wolfart, Bielecki summited Makalu (8463m), They climbed the mountain without supplemental oxygen.

 On March 9, 2012, Bielecki and Janusz Gołąb made the first winter ascent of Gasherbrum I (8080m), thereby also achieving the highest elevation reached by man in winter in the Karakorum.
 They climbed the mountain without supplemental oxygen.

 On July 31, 2012, Bielecki summited K2 (8611m) without use of supplemental oxygen.

 On March 5, 2013, Bielecki climbed Broad Peak (8051m) together with Maciej Berbeka, Artur Małek, and Tomasz Kowalski.
 They climbed the mountain without supplementary oxygen.
 The climbers separated before the summit, and while Bielecki and Małek reached the camp on descent, Berbeka and Kowalski went missing and were pronounced dead three days later.

 On January 27, 2018, Bielecki, along with Denis Urubko, Jarosław Botor, and Piotr Tomala, led a rescue operation on Nanga Parbat to save climbers Élisabeth Revol and Tomasz Mackiewicz, who were stuck on the mountain.
 All four of them had been attempting a winter summit of K2, were brought to the mountain by helicopter.
 Bielecki and Urubko climbed over 1000m through the night to reach Revol.
 They succeeded in bringing Revol to safety, but, due to the severe weather conditions, were unable to save Mackiewicz.
 The K2 expedition ended with no success.
 Bielecki and his colleagues were awarded Legion of Honour, France's highest distinction for military and civil merits, for this rescue mission.

-On July 16 2018, Adam Bielecki with Felix Berg, climbed Gasherbrum II by the west face (likely the second ascent of this face) without supplementary oxygen.
+On July 16, 2018, Adam Bielecki with Felix Berg, climbed Gasherbrum II by the west face without supplementary oxygen.

+On April 20, 2023, Adam Bielecki, along with his partner Mariusz Hatala, and a team of Sherpas (including Tashi Sherpa, Lakpa Nurbu Sherpa, Chhepal Sherpa, and Dawa Nurbu Sherpa), led by Chhang Dawa Sherpa of Seven Summit Treks, executed the successful rescue of mountain climber Anurag Maloo.
+Maloo had fallen approximately 70 meters into a deep ice crevasse while attempting to descend Anapurna I on April 17, 2023.